Australian Slang

 C- bomb:-You c-hunt!
 Oh! my god you just dropped the c-bomb

-The c-bomb should never be said around women (because they do like like you referring to their genitals in such anobscene manner.
-Did you let fluffy out the gate?- Did you Fart?
+The c-bomb should never be said around women (because they do like like you referring to their genitals in such an obscene manner)

 Did you just open your lunch box?
 Did you just fart?